 Eating plenty of fruits and vegetables will increase your intake of vitamin C and the B complex vitamins, except for vitamin B12 which is found only in animal food products.

-If you live in North America or Europe, it’s doubtful that you can get adequate sun exposure to form the vitamin D you need.
+If you live in North America or Europe, it’s doubtful that you get adequate sun exposure to form the vitamin D you need.

 Unless you live in a particularly warm, sunny climate, it’s prudent to get your vitamin D level tested.